Racing Universitaire d'Alger: The Algiers invitational tournament

 The match days were 21 May and 24 May.

 R.U.A. had already won both the North African Champions Cup and the North African Cup in the 1930s (R.U.A. would win each twice by the decade's end).
 Goals by Willie Thomson and Joe Tulip (the Northumbrian was one of the first Englishmen to play in the Scottish League) saw Queens book a place in the invitational tournament final with a 2–1 victory against them.

 In the final Queens faced a Racing de Santander side who had just finished 4th in Spain's La Liga notching home and away double victories against both Real Madrid and F.C.
 Barcelona.
 Norrie Haywood's goal and a 1–0 scoreline saw victory for Queen of the South.
 The trophy can still be seen in their club museum today.

-Former players & athletes
+Former players and athletes

 RUA's former players include Albert Camus who played for the junior football team as goalkeeper.